rimutaka/posts/lambda-url-with-cloudfront/readme-cloudfront-guide.md

 This section explains CloudFront terms and concepts that affect Lambda, CORS and the _Authorization_ header.

 **General**
-- CloudFront forwards all requests to the Lambda URL, including OPTIONS
+- CloudFront forwards always forwards uncached HTTP OPTIONS requests to the Lambda URL
 - CloudFront can cache OPTIONS responses
 - CloudFront can drop or overwrite some of the request and response headers
 - _Authorization_, _Host_ and other headers are used by AWS in communication between CloudFront and Lambda and may conflict with the same headers used by the web client